sdv-dev/SDMetrics/README.md

 report.add_metrics(my_custom_metrics(metadata, real_tables, synthetic_tables))
 ```

-See `sdmetrics.detection`, `sdmetrics.efficacy`, and `sdmetrics.statistical` for
+See `sdmetrics.multivariate.detection`, `sdmetrics.multivariate.efficacy`, and
-more examples of how to implement metrics.
+`sdmetrics.multivariate.statistical` for more examples of how to implement metrics.

 ## Filtering Metrics